tgouverneur/m0n0wall-cmi/README.md

 it is not yet intented for production usage.
-If you cause any kind of trouble to your network/infrastructure/m0n0wall installations/<others>, neither the authors of this software, nor TI Automotive could be holded as responsible.
+If you cause any kind of trouble to your network/infrastructure/m0n0wall installations/<others>, neither the authors of this software, nor TI Automotive could be held responsible.
 ***************************************************************************
 ***************************** BIG FAT WARNING *****************************
 ***************************************************************************